 Are you trying to get out of a reading slump or establish a better reading habit for the new year?
-Despite being life-long book lovers, we’re also familiar with being in a reading slump.
 Whether this is the first time you’ve tried to start reading again or if you’ve cycled in and out of regularly reading books several times, we hope these tips help cure your reading rut.

 Find the Right Book

-When Melissa falls into a reading slump, she’s never afraid to set a book aside and start another, no matter how many people have told her that it’s one of the best books ever.
-She would rather find a new book that makes her reading time enjoyable.
-Later, she may decide if she wants to return to the book.
+When we fall into a reading slump, we’re never afraid to set a book aside and start another, no matter how many people have told us that it’s one of the best books ever.
+We would rather find a new book that makes our reading time enjoyable.
+Later, we may decide to return to the book.

 Of course, there are many books worth pushing through and stretching outside your comfort zone to read.
 However, those aren’t always the best books when you’re just trying to get back into reading.
 So give yourself lots of grace and focus on enjoyment!